 During the tour who showed up but Elvis Costello.
 He was there to answer questions for a documentary on blues guitarist Hubert Sumlin.

 At the festival we tried in vain to stay dry.

-I wasn’t going to pay $36 to see Graceland, but thanks to Deena’s local insider knowledge of the city, I found out that on Monday morning between 7:30 and 8:30, they open the gates to the Graceland mansion and let visitors walk up to Elvis’ gravesite.
+I wasn’t going to pay $36 to see Graceland, but thanks to Deena’s local insider knowledge of the city, I found out that on Monday morning between 7:30 and 8:30, they open the gates to the Graceland mansion and let visitors walk up to Elvis’ gravesite for free.
 I jumped at this opportunity.

 I took a lot of photos for some (German?) tourists, then got a shot of myself in front of the mansion.
 And it didn’t cost a dime – how cool is that?

 From there it was on to another great destination.
 I’d been disappointed that I missed the civil rights landmarks in the deep south, but when I remembered that Martin Luther King was killed in Memphis, I thought maybe I could find the hotel where he last stayed, if it was still standing.
 It’s not only still standing, it’s been turned into the National Civil Rights Museum, and again thanks to Deena I was able to get a tour of the place.